 Breakfast, Lunch & Dinner included

 You’ll have some free time to explore Machu Picchu further – perhaps summiting Mt.
 Huayna for sweeping citadel views – before your return train trip to Cusco.
-Here you’ll spend two nights in a National Monument, a luxury hotel converted from a 16th-century monastery.
-You’ll also be treated to a private city tour taking in Cusco’s rich history both ancient and colonial.
-It’s a diversity best surmised by Koricancha, an Incan sun temple that’s been transformed into a stunning Dominican church.
+You might even want to upgrade to the Belmond Hiram Bingham for an extra touch of on-the-rails luxury.
+Then, back in Cusco, you'll spend two nights at a National Monument, a luxury hotel converted from a 16th-century monastery.
+You’ll also be treated to a private city tour taking in the city's rich history both ancient and colonial.
+It’s a diversity best showcased by Koricancha, an Incan sun temple that’s been transformed into a stunning Dominican church.
 You’ll then take in a series of archaeological sites, including cave houses, ceremonial labyrinths and Sacsayhuaman fortress.
 End with a visit to an Andean art collective.

 Your last private transfer will see you to the airport for your overnight flight home, travelling via Lima.